The Respiratory Care Program does not require observational hours.

 Respiratory therapists are an important part of the health care team who work under the direction of a physician.
 They work with patients of every age who suffer with breathing problems.
 Those people include premature babies, heart attack and accident victims, post-surgery patients and those with chronic lung diseases such as asthma, emphysema and cystic fibrosis.
 These patients may need to receive oxygen or breathing medications and treatments.
 Respiratory therapists are also an important part of the hospital’s emergency team which performs cardiopulmonary resuscitation (CPR).
 Patients who can’t breathe well enough on their own are placed on mechanical ventilators, which are monitored and operated by therapists in intensive care units.
 Therapists may also work with chronic lung patients in rehabilitation programs or in nursing homes.
 Other therapists may work in diagnostic departments where they measure lung volumes of patients to determine if there is abnormal function.

 The Respiratory Care program at Chattanooga State is an advanced practitioner program preparing students to become Registered Respiratory Therapists.
-The program is two years (six semesters) long.
+The program is two years (five semesters) long.
 Training involves a combination of classroom, laboratory and clinical practice at several hospitals in the region.
 After completion of the program, graduates are eligible to take the National Board for Respiratory Care exams to become a Certified Respiratory Therapist and then a Registered Respiratory Therapist.
 After passing the entry level National Board, graduates will meet the requirements to apply for a license in the state of Tennessee.
 Other states have similar requirements.

 The Respiratory Care Program, A.A.S.
 Degree at Chattanooga State Community College